nayeemabee/Catalyst-Assignment/README.md

 - Use the endpoints provided by django-allauth to register and log in users.

 ### Chunked File Upload
 - Use the chunked upload endpoint to upload large files.
-The data will be saved in the CatalystCount model.
+The data will be saved in the Company database.

 ### Query Data
-- Use the provided API endpoints to query data in the CatalystCount model.
+- Use the provided API endpoints to query data in the Company database.

 ## API Endpoints